santoso-wijaya/vscode-helios-selene/README.md

 ```

 This also keeps things DRY.
 The same template files are shared between Selenized
-Light, Selenized Dark, Solarized Light, and Solarized Dark (the four
+Light, Selenized Dark, Solarized Light, and Solarized Dark--the four
-colorschemes that are defined in this repository).
+colorschemes that are defined in this repository.

 Indeed, these three components are defined as three template partials files
 in a [`common/`][5] directory.

 ## Palette for color values injection

-The templates (and the shared component partials that they instantiate) are
+The templates (and the shared components partials that they instantiate) are
 injected with color values that are derived from one of the [palette files][6].
 Each of them is defined as a yaml file that contains 16 colors (per Base16
 convention).

 Each color in a palette has a name and index in an array.
 Its canonical values
-are in CIE L*a*b* colorspace.
+are in CIE L\*a\*b\* colorspace.
 The palette file must first be processed to
 convert those values into sRGB, and then into Liquid objects before they can
 be injected into the templates for rendering the final vscode JSON files.